MannemSolutions/log4shelldetect/README.md

   * only when it is listed in a file `META-INF/maven/org.apache.logging.log4j/log4j-core/pom.properties`
   * can be subfolder (e.a. `a/b/c/META-INF/...`)
 * lists the state:
-  * LOG4J: log4j was detected
+  * DETECTED: module was detected
-  * WORKAROUND: log4j was detected, but log4j/core/lookup/JndiLookup.class was removed as a workaround to the CVE issue
+  * WORKAROUND: module was detected, but class was removed (probably as a workaround to the CVE issue)
-  * NOLOG4J: log4j was not detected
+  * UNDETECTED: module was not detected
   * EMPTY: The file is not a jar, but an empty file
   * NOFILE: The file is a symlink pointing to a file that does not exist
   * NOZIP: The file cannot be opened with the zip module